fleetdm/fleet/docs/development/development-infrastructure.md

 kolide prepare db
 ```

-## Running Kolide using Docker development infrastructure
+## Running Fleet using Docker development infrastructure

-To start the Kolide server backed by the Docker development infrasturcture, run the Kolide binary as follows:
+To start the Fleet server backed by the Docker development infrasturcture, run the Fleet binary as follows:

 ```
 kolide serve
 ```

-By default, Kolide will try to connect to servers running on default ports on localhost.
+By default, Fleet will try to connect to servers running on default ports on localhost.

 If you're using Docker via [Docker Toolbox](https://www.docker.com/products/docker-toolbox), you may have to modify the default values use the output of `docker-machine ip` instead of `localhost`.
 There is an example configuration file included in this repository to make this process easier for you.
-Use the `--config` flag of the Kolide binary to specify the path to your config.
+Use the `--config` flag of the Fleet binary to specify the path to your config.
 See `kolide --help` for more options.